matheusmbar/matheusmbar.github.io/_posts/2019-08-18-SKR_E3_DIP_firmware.md

 The TMC2208 drivers require shorting a few pads to connect the UART pins to the pin header.
 [This instructable](https://www.instructables.com/id/TMC2208-UART-on-BigTreeTechBIQU-SKR-V11-and-V13-Co/) has a great description about executing this at `Step 1: Modify Your Driver Modules...maybe`.
 This PCB removes the need for any external wiring so all other steps on the guide may be ignored.

 I've set the jumpers as indicated in `SKR E3 DIP V1.0 Manual.pdf` (inside the repository) to work with the TMC2208 in UART mode and inserted one of the drivers in the PCB.
 Sending `M122` gcode to the board at this moment returns information about the Trinamic motor drivers, at least it should.
 The answer from the board showed that no driver was connected.
-Long history short (that took me a whole day to find out): the drivers won't communicate if the board is powered just from the USB connector, they need the 24V input connected.
+Long history short (that took me a whole day to find out): the drivers won't communicate if the board is powered just from the USB connector, they **need the 24V input connected**.
 All 4 drivers communicated correctly after this.

 ## Setting Marlin firmware from scratch (it is actually easy)

 As an embedded developer I always prefer to setup as most as I can manually when building Marlin firmware.
 After compiling the Marlin firmware version from Bigtreetech's repository, trying to configure a few months old original Marlin firmware and recently cloned original Marlin firmware a few times, while comparing everything that is changed in their repository, I've come to a simple recipe on how to do it properly.

-The main tip is completely ignoring the Firmware folder from [BIGTREETECH-SKR-E3-DIP-V1.0 GitHub repository](https://github.com/bigtreetech/BIGTREETECH-SKR-E3-DIP-V1.0/).
-The only useful info there is the hardware related PDFs and images.

 Get the newest version of Marlin Firmware at its [GitHub repository on branch `bugfix-2.0.x`](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x).
 Go to `Clone or download` or just [click here](https://github.com/MarlinFirmware/Marlin/archive/bugfix-2.0.x.zip).
 Unzip this folder and open it on VSCode with PlatformIO (look for Marlin tutorials/documentation on how to setup it if this is your first time doing it).

+**:warning: Warning:**
+Marlin firmware is a big project that evolves really fast due to the amount of people contributing on it.
+This is really good but brings a side effect that articles like this one may (or may not) get partially  outdated a few days or weeks after published.
+At the moment I'm publishing this article the changes indicated, as well as all files attached in the end, are based on [this firmware version](https://github.com/MarlinFirmware/Marlin/tree/7fc4f7b815949eb9ec4b8e7c5399d154d0f28c94) (released at September 21st, 2019).
+I always recommend using the latest Marlin version but try [downloading this version](https://github.com/MarlinFirmware/Marlin/archive/7fc4f7b815949eb9ec4b8e7c5399d154d0f28c94.zip) if the latest one is getting you in any trouble while following this article.

 There are only 3 files that require changes for this to work, I'll go trough each one of them next.